Name: Nicholas Tse

-Current positions: General Manager of JW Marriott Shenzhen Bao’an (Greater China) and GM Mentor / Chairman for BMSC (Brand, Marketing, Sales, and Communications) for South China Marriott Worldwide Business Council consist of 110 hotels.
+Current positions: General Manager of JW Marriott Shenzhen Bao’an (Greater China) and GM Mentor / Chairman for BMSC (Brand, Marketing, Sales, and Communications) for South China Marriott Worldwide Business Council consisting of 110 hotels.
 Chairman for the Shenzhen International Brand Hotels General Manager Committee which is under the Shenzhen Hotel Business Association and Shenzhen Tourism Board.

 Over the last 30 years, Les Roches alumnus, Nicholas Tse, has worked his way up from Front Office Coordinator to his current role as General Manager Mentor.
-His career has taken him all over Asia, and helped him develop expertise and techniques that he now teaches to new GMs at Marriott hotels.
+His career has taken him all over Asia and helped him develop the expertise and techniques that he now teaches to new GMs at Marriott hotels.

 If you’re in a rush, the sub-headings alone will give you seven crucial tips to success in hospitality.
 But if you’re serious about building, a leadership career in hotels (or any business) – you need to read all of Nicholas’ insight.
 We’ll start with a big one…

 Something we hear time and again from successful GMs is how they deliberately immerse themselves in all departments – and corners – of a hotel.
 For Nicholas, this is essential to understanding how the business can improve.